-- 1 Launch the Novell Client Configuration Wizard using either of the following methods: - In the Novell Client tray application, click System Settings. - In YaST, click Network Services > Novell Client. - 2 Select the Client Configuration Wizard pages that contain the settings you want to configure.
+- 1 Launch the Novell Client Configuration Wizard using either of the following methods: - ◆ Click ▶ > System Settings. - In YaST, click Network Services > Novell Client. - 2 If you are not logged in as root, type the root password, then click OK. - 3 Select the Client Configuration Wizard pages that contain the settings you want to configure.